Cryszzz/FluidFoam/readme.md

 ### Result
 ![Foam Result](/img_videos/foamResult.png)

-This is result differences between different types of foam generated from fluid.
+This is a detailed result differences between different types of foam generated from fluid.

+<b>sprays: </b> This is particles that were generated from turbulent fluid dynamics.
+For example, when fluid was droping from hill, they will spray out some particles.

+<b>bubbles: </b> This is particles that were that is close related to air bubbles, the particles that were trapped in fluid particles.

+<b>foams: </b> This is the particles that were most attached to the surface of the fluid, like particles floating on the fluid.

+Basic post-processing step: diffuse particles with less than six fluid neighbors are considered as spray particle.
+Particles with more than 20 fluid neighbors are classified as air bubbles.
+In all other cases, particles are considered to be foam.